testla-project/testla-screenplay-playwright-js/README.md

 BrowseTheWeb.as(actor).press('Control+A');
 ```

+### removeLocalStorageItem(key: string)

+Delete a local storage item, if a key/value pair with the given key exists.

+### removeSessionLocalStorageItem(key: string)

+Delete a session storage item, if a key/value pair with the given key exists.

+### setLocalStorageItem(key: string, value: any)

+Set a local storage item identified by the given key + value, creating a new key/value pair if none existed for key previously.

+### setSessionStorageItem(key: string, value: any)

+Set a session storage item identified by the given key + value, creating a new key/value pair if none existed for key previously.

 #### type(selector: string, input: string, options?: SelectorOptions)

 Type the given input into the element specified by the selector.